How To Write a Powerful and Effective Fundraising E-mail

 1. Sort out your database

-By segmenting your donors and catering your email marketing towards the different segments, you can increase your donor retention rates and donations.
+By segmenting your donors and catering your email marketing towards the different segments, you can increase donor retention rates and donations.

 There are several ways in which you can segment your donor base, some of the most common being based on age, gift size, last donation date, and donation frequency.